study-groups/bioinformatics-study-group/README.md

 ## Subject definitions
+- [Genomic Signal Processing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2766787/): defined by Edward Dougherty.
+Genomic Signal Processing (GSP) has been defined as the analysis, processing, and use of genomic signals for gaining biological knowledge and the translation of that knowledge into systems-based applications, where by genomic signals we mean the measurable events, principally the production of mRNA and protein carried out within the cell.
+Owing to the defining role of DNA in the production of mRNA, the structural characterization of DNA is inevitably a part of GSP and, interestingly, signal processing methods are utilized in understanding DNA structure.

 - [Systems Biology](https://en.wikipedia.org/wiki/Systems_biology): Systems biology is the computational and mathematical modeling of complex biological systems.
 It is a biology-based interdisciplinary field of study that focuses on complex interactions within biological systems, using a holistic approach (holism instead of the more traditional reductionism) to biological research.